lucasquemelli/twitter_data_extraction/README.md

 Then, we extracted the data using an API free version made available by Twitter.
 We made some changes to the API and its final version is in *recent_search.py* file.

-The final result may be seen in the screen shot below.
+The final result may be seen in the screenshot below.
 Thus, we certified that the data source is accessible.

 ![image](https://user-images.githubusercontent.com/81119854/144726941-83933b14-4b3d-4433-8ed3-5ef47210aa25.png)